SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/10-Homework.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/java/java-mysql/04.Built-In-Functions-And-Data-Aggregation-Exercise.zip) **for this homework.**

-*You will need the databases from "built-in-functions-data-aggregation" for the first 16 problems, and the "built-in-functions-data-aggregation" resources for the rest of the problems.*
+*You will need the databases from "built-in-functions-data-aggregation" for the first 16 problems and the "built-in-functions-data-aggregation" resources for the rest of the problems.*

 # Part 1 - Queries from SoftUni Database